 Visit the Beaches of Newport, Rhode Island

 Sunning yourself while enjoying a good book is always time well spent.
+(Be sure to check out this list of my favorites.)
 Although there are eight beaches in Newport, I usually go to only two.
 I like Easton’s Beach, also known as First Beach, because it is right in the middle of all the Newport fun located adjacent to the Cliff Walk and has tons to do including an aquarium and playground.
 When my kids were younger we went to Gooseberry Beach which is located in a cove and pretty quiet.

 International Tennis Hall of Fame

 If you are a tennis player, the grass courts are a unique dream to play on.
 There is also a interesting and very complete museum about tennis.
 If you are lucky enough to come when the courts hold their tournament in July you can see world class tennis up close at a very reasonable price.
 I go every year.

 No matter what sort of shopping you like, America’s Cup Avenue, named because this town is where the sailing race first occurred, and Thames Avenue are a shopper’s dream.